4teamwork/ftw.upgrade/README.rst

 It provides a control panel for running multiple upgrades at once, based on the upgrade mechanism of Generic Setup (portal_setup).

-Further a base class for writing upgrade steps with variety of helpers for common tasks is provided.
+Further a base class for writing upgrade steps with a variety of helpers for common tasks is provided.